selimslab/selimslab.github.io/_NOTES/business/polished-pixels.md

 tags: bus pro
 ---

-People mistake a polished UI with good software
+People mistake a polished UI for good software

 Pixels on the screen are what matters to non-programmers.
 Why not make it beautiful